Terms and Conditions

 - Providing international travel assistance and advice.

-Please note, our course details as defined on our website and enrollment materials are based on currently available details.
-Bushwise reserves the right to substitute or change these details at its discretion.
-We will do our utmost to keep you updated on any changes prior to your course commencement, however, this cannot be guaranteed.
+Please note that the course details reflected on our website and in our enrollment materials are subject to change, depending on availability.
+Bushwise reserves the right to make minor changes to your Bushwise Course or substitute course activities with activities of a similar nature or merit.
+We will do our utmost to keep you updated on any changes prior to your course commencement, where possible.

 Refusal of Service

-Bushwise reserves the right to refuse to offer their services to you, at any time, for any reason.
+Bushwise reserves the right to refuse your application to join a Bushwise Course, at any time, for any reason whatsoever (which reason need not be communicated to you).

-During the application process you will be asked to provide the following information:
+When you apply for a Bushwise Course, you will be asked to provide us with the following information:

 - Legal name